The Aviation page

 Date of birth: 19th July, 1965

-Licences: Australian ATPL, Fijiian ATPL, American ATP, Papua New Guinean SCPL
+Licences: Australian ATPL, Fijiian ATPL, American ATP

-Endorsements: All single engine
+All single engine

 constant speed propeller, retractable undercarriage aircraft.